Pinning Schedule: map

-NOTE to students: You are welcome to attend, however, you must have pre-registered in order to participate in the actual pinning ceremony.
+NOTE to students: You MUST pre-register in order to participate in the actual pinning ceremony.
+Contact the faculty advisor or the Administrative Assistant for your program for more information.

 What is a Pinning Ceremony?